davenverse/shellfish/docs/files/file_manipulation.md

 ### `createTempFile`

-If you want to create a temporary file that is automatically deleted by the operating system, you can use this function.
-It accepts cero parameters if you prefer to use the default ones, or multiple parameters such as a directory, a prefix (the name of the file), a suffix (the extension of the file) and some permissions if you feel like declaring them.
-It return the path of the recently created file:
+This function creates a temporary file that gets automatically deleted by the operating system.
+It optionally accepts multiple parameters such as a directory, a prefix (the name of the file), a suffix (the extension of the file) and permissions.
+It returns the path of the newly created file:

 @:select(api-style)